john-/power_telemetry/README.md

 # DESIGN NOTES

-The 3rd 5V out is reserved (backup).
+The 3rd 5V converter powers ICs and is a backup

 **Power Sensing**